tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ## 3 Compliant Implementation (normative)

-The BDQ Tests are part of a coherent framework for describing and reporting on data quality, and the Tests are intended to be implemented as suites of Tests that fit particular `Use Cases` (see [BDQ Fitness for Use Framework](../../guide/bdqffdq/index.md)).
+The BDQ Tests are part of a coherent framework for describing and reporting on data quality, and the Tests are intended to be implemented as suites of Tests that fit particular `Use Cases` (see [BDQ Fitness For Use Framework](../../guide/bdqffdq/index.md)).
 The following sections provide normative guidance on what is required for an implementation of a Test Suite to be compliant with the BDQ standard, and non-normative guidance on the rationale for these requirements and expectations for how implementers will design their Test Suites.

 ![Non-normative diagram illustrating the relationships among Use Cases, Policies, Tests, Parameters, Implementations and Reports in bdqffdq, use cases are at the top of the diagram linked down to Tests (Validations, Measures, Amendments, Issues) via Policies, Tests are shown to be complex composed of many classes and properties, including Specifications which can take Parameters, below these sit Implementations, which can produce data quality reports containing assertions (Response objects):](bdqffdq_overview_diagram.svg)
 *Non-normative diagram illustrating the relationships among Use Cases, Policies, Tests, Parameters, Implementations and Reports in bdqffdq:*